Archinia/archinia-com/README.md

 # The Ministry of Architecture

 Designer.
 Dot Connector.
 Storyteller.
-An architecturally-trained designer in Santa Fe, New Mexico, Rachel is an authority influencer known for her award-winning storytelling collaborations in architecture, design, placemaking, historic preservation, spirituality, and sustainability.
+An architecturally-trained designer in Santa Fe, New Mexico, Rachel Preston Prinz is an authority influencer known for her award-winning storytelling collaborations in architecture, design, placemaking, historic preservation, spirituality, and sustainability.

 Previously: Archinia is a celebrated consulting agency with twenty plus years of experience in preservation and architecture, as well as public relations, content creation, and community engagement around architecture, design, and historic preservation.